For the best web experience, please use IE11+, Chrome, Firefox, or Safari

 Why is Active Directory management important?

-How does Active Directory management and security contribute to implementing a Zero Trust model?
+How does Active Directory management contribute to implementing a Zero Trust model?

-How does Active Directory management and security contribute to implementing a Zero Trust model?
+How does Active Directory management contribute to implementing a Zero Trust model?

 Active Directory management provides identity governance and administration capabilities to your entire enterprise, regardless if the resources are on-premises applications, Azure-based apps (including Office 365 and SaaS apps), or cloud/SaaS and resources.
 Plus, with aforementioned templated workflows – as well as the ability to create customized ones – you can implement policies to achieve governance and automate processes to ensure you stay compliant.
 Combined with reporting capabilities of One Identity solutions, you can reduce stress levels often associated with upcoming audits.